-Reverse Engineering for Beginners : GOTO operator
+Reverse Engineering for Beginners : More about strings

 1.17 GOTO operator Let's first understand what GOTO is in C quickly It simply jumps to a specific place in the code without any condition or comparison or anything The author started saying ...